ietf-wg-cellar/flac-specification/flac.md

 Individual subframes (one for each channel) are coded separately within a frame, and appear serially in the stream.
 In other words, the encoded audio data is NOT channel-interleaved.
 This reduces decoder complexity at the cost of requiring larger decode buffers.
 Each subframe has its own header specifying the attributes of the subframe, like prediction method and order, residual coding parameters, etc. Each subframe header is followed by the encoded audio data for that channel.

 # Streamable subset
 The FLAC format specifies a subset of itself as the FLAC streamable subset.
 The purpose of this is to ensure that any streams encoded according to this subset are truly "streamable", meaning that a decoder that cannot seek within the stream can still pick up in the middle of the stream and start decoding.
 It also makes hardware decoder implementations more practical by limiting the encoding parameters in such a way that decoder buffer sizes and other resource requirements can be easily determined.
-The `flac` command-line tool, part of the FLAC reference implementation (see (#implementation-status)), generates streamable subset files by default unless the `--lax` command-line option is used.
 The streamable subset makes the following limitations on what MAY be used in the stream:

 - The sample rate bits (see (#sample-rate-bits)) in the frame header MUST be 0b0001-0b1110, i.e., the frame header MUST NOT refer to the streaminfo metadata block to describe the sample rate.
 - The bit depth bits (see (#bit-depth-bits)) in the frame header MUST be 0b001-0b111, i.e., the frame header MUST NOT refer to the streaminfo metadata block to describe the bit depth.